twosixlabs/Escalation/submit_server/README.md

 ```
 3. If desired, connect to the db directly with  `mysql -h localhost -P 3306 --protocol=tcp -u escalation -pperovskites -D escalation`

+### Populate the database from a SQL dump

+NB: You can populate the database from a SQL dump.
+To get a fresh dump:

+1. connect to the chombo database container
+2. Create a dump of the escalation db: `mysqldump --databases escalation -u escalation -pperovskites > dump.sql`
+3. install scp if needed (`sudo apt-get install openssh-client`)
+4. scp FROM the chombo container TO your work directory (e.g., `nleiby@login1.maverick2.tacc.utexas.edu:/work/05839/nleiby/maverick2/escalation_dumps`)
+5. On your local machine, run `mysql -h localhost -P 3306 --protocol=tcp -psd2 < dump.sql`.
+If you are overwriting an existing escalation db, you'll need to drop it first

 ## Build the web server container

 To build a local image from your code: